 - 5X on airline ticket earnings with my Platinum Card from American Express (vs the Delta Amex’s 3X on Delta only)

-- 4X at grocery stores with my American Express Gold Card (vs the Delta Amex’s 2X)
+- 4X at U.S. supermarkets with my American Express Gold Card (vs the Delta Amex’s 2X)

 - 3X at restaurants with my Chase Sapphire Reserve, which are worth 4.5 cents when buying travel through Chase (vs the Delta Amex’s 2X)